aaron-grau/curic/react/projects/todo_redux/README.md

 #### Action Creators

-In this section you will create essentially parallel action creators to those in your `todo_actions` file, but for steps instead.
+In this section you will create essentially parallel action creators to those in your `todo_actions` file, but for `steps` instead.

 + Create a file `actions/steps_actions.js`
   + Write action creators `requestSteps`, `receiveSteps`, `createStep`, `toggleStep`, `receiveStep`, and `destroyStep`
-  + Create new `step` constants for all of the action creators above
+  + Create new `step` constants for each of the action creators
   + Export all of your action creators and constants

 ** Test your code. **